lbbrhzn/ocpp/docs/supported-devices.md

    - `Current.Import`
    - `Current.Offered`
    - `Energy.Active.Import.Register`
-   - `Voltage` - although this shows a constant voltage, so should be considered spurious.
+   - `Voltage` - although this shows a constant voltage or zero unless a charging session is in progress.
    - `Transaction.ID`

-You may wish to disable sensors that show Unknown after you've completed a charging session, as they will never provide data with the current firmware 1.4.859.
+You may wish to disable sensors that show `Unknown` after you've completed a charging session, as they will never provide data with the current firmware 1.0.25.130.

 ## [Etrel - Inch Pro](https://etrel.com/charging-solutions/inch-pro/)
 To allow a custom OCPP server such as HA to set up a transaction ID, it is necessary to set under Users > Charging Authorization the